Open Bible Data Home About News OET Key

 BrTrAnd I said in my heart, As the event of the fool is, so shall it be to me, even to me; and to what purpose have I gained wisdom?
 I said moreover in my heart, This is also vanity, because the fool speaks of his abundance.

-ULTAnd I said, I in my heart, “As the happening of the fool, also to me, it will happen to me.
-And why was I myself wise back then, abundantly?”
-And I said in my heart that also this is vapor.
+ULT ¶ And I spoke, I with my heart, “As the happening of the fool, even to me—it will happen to me!
+And why was I, I, wise then, abundantly?”
+And I said to my heart that also this is vapor.

 BSBSo I said to myself, “The fate of the fool will also befall me.
 What then have I gained by being wise?”